-According to the Security Target the TOE can be used in two different configurations (see chapter 8).
+According to the security target the TOE can be used in two different configurations (see Chapter 8): All configurations can either be installed on a dual-interface, contact based chip or on a pure contactless smart card platform.
 All configurations have been tested whereby the Configuration 1 is the configuration where all requirements can be applied.
-Due to some restrictions in Configuration 2 (certain aspects of GP are not implemented) several tests were skipped during the testing activity of Configuration 2.
+Due to some restrictions in Configuration 2, several tests were skipped during the testing activity of Configuration 2.